js-dependency-mining

 - Workspace root — Walk upward from the manifest; at each level, try lockfiles and workspace markers via jssgTransform until a root is found.

 - Metrics — For each dependency block in the manifest, emit direct rows; subtract directs from the lockfile transitive closure and emit transitive rows.
+While walking the lockfile graph, record immediate parent → child edges so transitive rows can list who pulled that package in (requiredBy).

 Workspace package names (for origin=workspace heuristics) are accumulated in a module-level registry as each package.json in the run is seen — no codemod:workflow state.